GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter/README.md

 ## DICOM Redactor

-Import adapter can be configured to use the [DICOM Redactor Library](https://github.com/GoogleCloudPlatform/healthcare-deid/tree/master/offline_tools/redactorhttps://github.com/GoogleCloudPlatform/healthcare-deid/tree/master/offline_tools/redactor) to redact sensitive data contained in DICOM tags during a C-STORE upload.
+The Import Adapter can be configured to use the [DICOM Redactor Library](https://github.com/GoogleCloudPlatform/healthcare-deid/tree/master/offline_tools/redactor) to redact sensitive data contained in DICOM tags during a C-STORE upload.
 The user can configure which tags to redact/remove in one of 3 ways:
 - redact_keep_list - a list of DICOM tags to keep untouched.
 Other tags are removed.
 - redact_remove_list - a list of DICOM tags to remove.
 Other tags are kept untouched.
 - redact_filter_profile - a predefined profile that will keep and remove particular tags.

-If enabled via one of the above options, the redactor also replaces the following UIDs with a random value:
+If enabled via one of the above options, the redactor also always regenerates the following UIDs:
 - StudyInstanceUID
 - SeriesInstanceUID
 - SOPInstanceUID